Gratitude journal: Questions around greatest effectiveness

 Researchers disagree as to whether it is more beneficial to keep a weekly or daily gratitude journal.
-Some studies suggest that daily gratitude journals produce larger increases in overall gratitude levels than weekly journals.
+Some studies suggest daily gratitude journals produce larger increases in overall gratitude levels than weekly journals.
 However, other researchers believe that weekly journaling is best, because people can adapt to the effects of daily journaling too quickly and lose the most beneficial effects of gratitude journals.
 One study found that people who kept weekly journals had benefits greater than those who kept daily journals, while another study found that weekly gratitude journals resulted in higher levels of happiness than thrice-weekly gratitude journaling.
 While certain effects may differ slightly for weekly and daily gratitude journals, both have proven to be beneficial for psychological well-being.

-Additionally, most studies investigating gratitude journals have found that including 3-10 items in each gratitude journal entry yields the most beneficial results.
+Most studies investigating gratitude journals have found that including 3-10 items, in each journal entry, yields the most beneficial results.
 While the majority of research has participants only write 3 things in their journal per entry, some studies have found that even writing 10 items per entry yields positive results for the author.
 However, researchers suggest that writing too many items per entry (above 10) will actually not yield the typical psychological benefits of a gratitude journal.
 With a higher number of items to record, the task of writing in a gratitude journal can become too tedious for individuals to comply with.
-Psychologist Robert A. Emmons believes that humans adapt to positive changes quickly, and that too many and too frequent gratitude journal entries will not have the same beneficial effects as shorter, less frequent entries.
+Psychologist Robert Emmons believes humans adapt to positive changes quickly, and too many and too frequent gratitude journal entries, will not have the same beneficial effects as shorter, less frequent entries.
 Including more than 10 items may even take away the salience of recognizing what there is to be grateful for in daily life.